 2. Restlessness

 Insomnia and anxiety tie together.
 We all know this.
 But are you staying up late from racing thoughts and thinking about what-ifs?
 If you are not getting enough sleep because of anxiety then it is time to make some changes in your life.
-Our bodies need proper sleep in order to function correctly.
-Poor sleeping patterns can definitely affect your mental health.
+Our bodies need proper sleep to function correctly.
+Poor sleeping patterns can affect your mental health.

 Products I recommend to help with sleep: